 - Conducted Emissions at RF modulator output ports

 - Conducted Emissions at FM broadcast receiver tuner ports with accessible connectors

 - Radiated emissions for Home satellite receiving systems

-As the supplier it is your responsibility to ensure compliance with the regions compliance requirements and complete any required declaration.
+As the supplier, it is your responsibility to ensure compliance with the regions compliance requirements and complete any required declaration.
 Both the RCM for Australia and New Zealand and CE for Europe is based upon “self-declaration of compliance”.
-We advise that if you do not have the technical competency to ensure that all the compliance requirements are met that you seek assistance from a person or party that are competent prior to completing and signing your DoC.
-EMC Bayswater provide accredited EMC testing in accordance with EN 55032 if you need full or partial compliance testing.
+We advise that if you do not have the technical competency to ensure that all the compliance requirements are met that you seek assistance from a person or party that are competent prior to complete and sign your DoC.
+EMC Bayswater provides accredited EMC testing in accordance with EN 55032 if you need full or partial compliance testing.

-This article is brief summary and is not to be used in-conjunction with any compliance verdicts/declarations.
+This article is a brief summary and is not to be used in conjunction with any compliance verdicts/declarations.